lokeshbaleboina/cpu-bottleneck-analyzer/README.md

-# CPU Bottleneck Analyzer
+# CPU Performance Analyzer

 ## Overview

-The **CPU Bottleneck Analyzer** is a low-level systems project designed to **intentionally create, measure, and distinguish different performance bottlenecks** in a Linux environment.
+The **CPU Performance Analyzer** is a low-level systems project designed to **intentionally create, measure, and distinguish different performance bottlenecks** in a Linux environment.

 Instead of guessing why a program is slow, this project demonstrates a **measurement-driven approach** using Linux performance counters (`perf`) to classify bottlenecks into: